 - Share learning and best practice through training and events

-- We respond to consultations through written responses and consultation events on issues such as Early Learning and Childcare, Children’s Services Planning and Child Poverty – ensuring that the voice of the third sector is heard
+We respond to consultations through written responses and consultation events, ensuring that the voice of the third sector is heard in law, policy and practice that affect children and young people in Glasgow.

 The third sector already makes a significant contribution to alleviating poverty, improving well-being and ensuring good housing and environments.
 We seek to ensure that this contribution is recognised and that joint working with statutory organisations is improved.